EU agencies are distinct bodies from the EU institutions – separate legal entities set up to perform specific tasks under EU law.

 These were created to support the aims of the European Atomic Energy Community Treaty (EURATOM), which are to: coordinate national nuclear research programmes, for peaceful purposes provide knowledge, infrastructure and funding for nuclear energy ensure sufficient and secure supplies of nuclear energy.

-The European Institute of Innovation and Technology (EIT) is an independent, decentralised EU body which pools the best scientific, business and education resources to boost the Union's innovation capacity.
+The European Institute of Innovation and Technology (EIT) – based in Hungary – is an independent EU body which seeks to promote Europe’s ability to develop new technologies, by pooling its best scientific, business and education resources.